Tistorm/MultiTouchSpriteKit/README.md

 MultiTouchSpriteKit
 ===================

 MultiTouchSpriteKit is a collection of extensions for Apple's SpriteKit framework.
-Created by [Simon Voelker](mailto: Tistorm@mail.com) supported by Moritz Wittenhagen.
+Created by [Simon Voelker](mailto: Tistorm@mail.com), with support by Moritz Wittenhagen.

  Additional extensions will follow in the next couple of weeks.

 ### SKNode+MTKTransform
 This category allows to directly manipulated SKNodes with up to two touch points.
-(Multi-touch support will follow shortly)

 ```
 -(void)transformWithUITouches:(NSSet *)touches;